dynamsoft-docs/document-normalizer-docs/programming/android/api-reference/camera-enhancer/dcecameraview.md

 **Parameters**

-`strokeARGB`: The colour code of the overlays stroke.
+`strokeARGB` The colour code of the overlays stroke.
-`fillARGB`: The colour code of the overlays stroke.
+`fillARGB` The colour code of the overlays stroke.

 **Code Snippet**